 The nutty and sweet flavor of coconut makes it a vital element in making desserts.
-Some Filipino desserts use this coconut in Halo-Halo (shaved ice dessert), Pastillas (milk-based confections), or Ube Halaya (boiled and crushed purple yam).
+Some popular Filipino sweet treats that use this fruit are Halo-Halo (shaved ice dessert), Pastillas (milk-based confections), or Ube Halaya (boiled and crushed purple yam).

 Nutrients: Protein, fiber, copper, minerals, etc.

 How to eat: Use a knife to cut the coconut in half, or just need to discard the top of the fruit if you want to drink coconut water.
 Then, use a spoon to enjoy the flesh.

 The fruit has Arona muricata as its scientific name.
 Guyabano or soursop is an evergreen tree from the Americas and the Caribbean.
 It’s also prevalent throughout the Philippines and other countries in Southeast Asia.

 You can find guyabano mainly in the Western Visayas and Central Luzon.
 Also, this fruit can be recognized by different names, including graviola or guanabana.